Digital Transformation - Shaping Your Digital Future

-Creating focused Landing Pages is a standard approach for digital campaigns, particularly for engaging the first prospect visit from Google AdWords.
+Creating simplified, focused Landing Page is a standard approach for digital campaigns, particularly for engaging a prospect to get ROI their first visit from Google AdWords.

-In 2014 Autoglass has updated its home page so it is has slightly more brand information while retaining the landing page format with a clear Call-to-action (CTA).
+In 2014 Autoglass updated its home page so it is has slightly more customer service information while retaining the landing page format with a clear Call-to-action (CTA).
 The 2017 design remains similar today:

 The new area is focused on answering users' key questions when selecting a service which I recommend you identify by this content-mental model mapping technique.
 These explain the benefits of arranging the service online as part of the online value proposition in the "Why choose us?" panel which is an important question for many services, but often missed.
 What are your 10 key questions that prospects may ask about your brand?